 How They’re Made:

 Organic rubber mattresses are safer and healthier mattresses because of the extremely limited amount of chemicals used to make them.
 Dunlop latex is about 90 to 95 percent all natural rubber.
 The vulcanization process requires curing factors, such as fatty acid soaps (1-2 percent), zinc oxide (2-3 percent), sulfur (1-2 percent) and sodium (1-2percent).
-The last stages of this latex fabrication process washes out these added chemicals and the water is then recycled for a nearly all naturally chemical free mattress and clean waste water.
+The last stages of this latex fabrication process washes out these added chemicals and the water is then recycled for a nearly no toxic chemicals mattress and clean waste water.

 Even the fabrics used are safer.
 Our Land and Sky latex mattresses use certified organic wool to comply with new mandated fire safety laws.
 Some companies use undisclosed chemicals to comply with the Consumer Product Safety Commissions mandate FR1633 for fire retardantcy.